girl in library holding book

 SCV 111 Fundamentals of Biology (3 credits)

 Students will learn foundational concepts in biology by studying origins, plant biology, all major animal phyla, and ecology and environment.
+This course will not count toward a science teaching field.

 Term Availability: Fall, Spring